 In some colleges, Retention Reviews are conducted at the department level, while in other colleges your dean and a college committee may also be part of the process.
 In a very few cases, a head may recommend that a candidate not be renewed.
 In such cases, the dossier must be forwarded from the department for college and university reviews.
 External reviews are not normally included but may be requested by the dean or Provost.
 The Provost may decide that a nonrenewal is appropriate when a candidate is not making timely progress toward promotion.
 In such cases, a candidate is given a terminal year appointment.
 In some cases another Retention Review may be scheduled in the fourth or fifth year.
 All steps in this process are detailed in the University Handbook for Appointed Personnel (UHAP).

 The University Handbook for Appointed Personnel covers the policies and procedures for requesting delays in promotion reviews for tenure-track faculty in 3.3.01 and for continuing-status in 4A.3.01.
-Delays can be requested for the birth or adoption of a child, personal reasons such as a health problem for a candidate or family member, bereavement over the loss of a child or partner, adverse professional circumstances that are beyond a candidate’s control, or a prestigious external commitment that detracts from a candidate’s research.
+Delays can be requested for the birth, adoption, or miscarriage of a child, personal reasons such as a health problem for a candidate or family member, bereavement over the loss of a child or partner, adverse professional circumstances that are beyond a candidate’s control, or a prestigious external commitment that detracts from a candidate’s research.
+Please see the Promotion Clock Delays webpage for additional information.